-have uniform paintwork equivalent to that applied by the manufacturer, and

-In relation to the carriage of all passengers, including children, the requirements of all relevant

-- (v) be maintained in an acceptable state of cleanliness. - 2.22.2 The interior of all licensed vehicles shall be maintained in a clean, safe and proper manner at all times.
-In particular, the interior of the vehicle shall: - (i) be free of all stains to the upholstery, - (ii) be free of all splits and tears to the seats, - (iii) be maintained in an acceptable state of cleanliness, and - (iv) provide seats functioning in accordance with the Original Manufacturers' Specification. - 2.22.3 For the avoidance of doubt, any vehicle that would not pass a Certificate of Compliance inspection or a MOT must not be used until such time as the requirements of the Certificate of Compliance and MOT testing can be met.
+- 2.22.1 The exterior of all licensed vehicles shall be maintained in a clean, safe and proper manner at all times.
+In particular, the exterior of the vehicle shall: - (i) be free of large and/or sharp-edged dents, - (ii) be free of visible rust, - (iii) be free of unrepaired accident damage, - (iv) have uniform paintwork equivalent to that applied by the manufacturer, and - (v) be maintained in an acceptable state of cleanliness. - 2.22.2 The interior of all licensed vehicles shall always be maintained in a clean, safe and proper manner.
+In particular, the interior of the vehicle shall: - (i) be free of all stains to the upholstery, - (ii) be free of all splits and tears to the seats, - (iii) be maintained in an acceptable state of cleanliness, and - (iv) provide seats functioning in accordance with the Original Manufacturers' Specification.